thaliaarchi/wsjq/README.md

 - Integers have 53 bits of precision because jq uses IEEE 754 float64.
 - div and mod use truncated division, not floor division like Haskell.
-- readc collapses CRLF to LF on Windows because `input`, strips line endings according to the current OS.
+- readc collapses CRLF to LF on Windows because `input` strips line endings according to the current OS.

 ## License